KBzzi/HoYoKBreaker/README.md

 3. Fill in the location of your game in [setting] - GamePath in config.ini, for example: GamePath=D: Genshin Impact Game

-4. Double click to open HoYoKBreak.exe
+4. Run HoYoKBreaker.exe as an administrator

 5. Enjoy game